-Sensor validation is the final step in the configuration process.
-It provides a simple way to verify that all configured sensors are correctly wired into the DataSnap and match the DataSnap's configuration.
+Sensor validation provides a simple way to verify that all configured sensors are correctly wired into the DataSnap and match the DataSnap's configuration.

 Connect all sensors to the DataSnap and click the 'Validate' button.
 The DataSnap will attempt to find and validate each of it configured sensors.
 Sensors that are found and match the DataSnap configuration are annotated with a green check mark.
 Sensors that are not found or do not match the configuration show a red X and an error description.
-See figure 17.
+See figure 11.

-Figure 13 - Sensor Validation
+Figure 11 - Sensor Validation